Don't assume it's RBS's fault

 Royal Bank of Scotland's $1.7bn sale of 318 branches to Santander has gone titsup.
 The Spanish bank pulled out, largely "because of problems over integrating the two banks' IT systems", The BBC reports.
-The Telegraph has a teeny bit more detail, reporting a "series of IT problems that have resulted from a lack of compatibility …
+The Telegraph has a teeny bit more detail, reporting a "series of IT problems that have resulted from a lack of …

 I've worked on an integration project with Santander.
 Between the staff in Milton Keynes and Spain, their own internal wrangling caused untold project delays.

 To get out quick, Santander don't have the cash anymore, have you seen what's happening in Spain, change accounts quick because no matter what people say, the Spanish are in for a crash.

 Remember all those promises of free banking for life if you changed to Santander?

 Easy tiger were all skint at moment and regardless of the pros & cons of the euro there are few economists who suggest it would a good option to join at this moment.

 As for BAE well the world situation means not every government can afford to upgrade their armaments and if a "firesale" did occur I can say I personally hope the technology remains within Europe rather than going to potentially less than friendly suitors?

 @AC of limited vision: Just convert BAE into a "Too Big To Fail"-Bank, precisely what Jack Welsh did with GE, and the money spigot will never turn off!

 The EU will not collapse, however it will evolve into a full-blown dictatorship - that is the price one must always pay for keeping an empire together.